w3c/wot-binding-templates/registry-requirements.md

       - Cris: This testing event can continue to collect more inputs on the binding and we showcase these results in a dashboard/report dynamically.
       - DISCUSS: Should we enforce two separate entities?
         - We can require one Thing and Consumer but collect the number of independent implementations and show it in the registry table.
 More implementations would show more maturity of the binding.
 10. The binding MUST contain the following sections in the order presented below.
 The binding CAN contain other sections anywhere, including between the required ones.
 The submitters are encouraged to look at the existing submissions.
-There MUST be at least one operation mapped to a protocol message/vocabulary terms.
-The submitter SHOULD use the table template provided for the form vocabulary tables in the document.
+There MUST be at least one operation mapped to a protocol message/vocabulary term.
+The submitter SHOULD use the table template provided in the document for the vocabulary.
   - Introduction
   - Binding Content:
     - URL Format
-    - Form Vocabulary Definition as Table,
+    - Form Vocabulary Definition as Table
     - Default and possible mappings to operations as a Table
   - Examples
 Opinions:
-  - Cris: Fine maybe more sections make sense.
+  - Cris: Fine.
+Maybe more sections make sense.
 To be decided later.
   - Kaz: mention the example bindings as a way how the submitter can write a binding.
 11. DISCUSS: What are the required (machine-readable) documents provided on the side?
   - Ege: JSON Schema, Ontology File (RDF and HTML) not mandatory?, test report or documentation of implementation experience